ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/source/payables-how-suggest-vendor-payments.md

 ---
-title: Use the Suggest Vendor Payments Batch Job| Microsoft Docs
+title: Suggest Vendor Payments Batch Job
 description: You can specify vendor payment settings to get suggestions or proposals for payments that are due soon or where a discount is available.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP

 ms.service: dynamics365-business-central